-It is not likely that the three rousing cheers, "Hip, Hip, Hooray," which make up the name of the New York Hippodrome show in which Charles Dillingham made Sousa and his band one of the chief features, was chosen entirely because of Sousa, and yet many local music lovers feel in the spirit of giving a like cheer in the knowledge this band is to come to the Empire next Thursday matinee and night.
+The wonderful hold which sonn filip Sousa has upon the public is demonstrated at every performance of Sousa and his band.
+He is the musical idol of the entire world, and this is forcibly shown by the attendance at the Sousa concerts.
+When the "March King" comes it means a feast of new music, new songs, new operatic excerpts and new solos by eminent soloists.
+Many new and effective features will be heard when Souse and his band play this evening at Harmanus Bleecker Hall, Albany.
+Hippodrome show in which Charles Dillingham made Sousa and his band one of the chief features, was chosen entirely because of Sousa, and yet many local music lovers feel in the spirit of giving a like cheer in the knowledge this band is to come to the Empire next Thursday matinee and night.